 They are considered to be highly intelligent and may also be high maintenance.

-They are often a working dog, so as a pet they need a lot of exercise and stimulation to keep them happy.
+They are often a working dog, so they need a lot of exercise and stimulation to keep them happy as a pet.

 Belgian Malinois are often very vocal dogs, meaning that they may bark a lot to communicate with you and other dogs.